 The results of my research into Positive Changes were somewhat surprising.
-Using hypnosis to lose weight is a novel idea, but is it too good to be true?
 We did an in-depth review of the ingredients, side effects, scientific studies and customer service quality.
-We also read what members had to say about their experience with Positive Changes.
-We condensed and refined to give you the exact info you need.
+Furthermore, we analyzed hundreds of user comments and reviews.
+Then, we condensed and refined to give you the info you need.

 Positive Changes has been around since 1987, when Dr. Patrick K. Porter started using hypnotism to encourage weight-loss.
-Their longevity in the industry is a good sign and some people have seen results, but read on…
+The services are only available at local clinics.
+The longevity of the company and the favorable customer comments are positives, but read on…

 Price – “Too Expensive?”